Blendify/blender-manual/blender_docs/manual/preferences/input.rst

 Emulate Numpad
    The Numpad keys are used quite often in Blender and are not assigned to the same action as the regular number keys.
-If you have a keyboard without a Numpad (e.g. on a laptop), you can tell Blender to treat the standard number keys as Numpad keys, just check *Emulate Numpad*.
+If you have a keyboard without a Numpad (e.g. on a laptop), you can tell Blender to treat the standard number keys as Numpad keys by checking *Emulate Numpad*.
 Default to Advanced Numeric Input
    TODO 2.8.